databricks/scala-style-guide/README.md

 ### <a name='concurrency-scala-collection'>Scala concurrent.Map</a>

 __Prefer `java.util.concurrent.ConcurrentHashMap` over `scala.collection.concurrent.Map`__.
-This interface defines a number of atomic methods, but implementations (currently, the only one is `TrieMap`) may have other methods that are **not** atomic.
-In particular, `getOrElseUpdate` was not atomic in Scala versions prior to 2.11.6 (see [SI-7943](https://issues.scala-lang.org/browse/SI-7943)).
-However, `TrieMap` has a number of additional features (O(1), atomic, lock-free snapshots which are used to implement linearizable lock-free size, iterator and clear operations) that might make it a better choice.

-Make sure to always use `putIfAbsent` if unsure about the Scala version or use Java's `java.util.concurrent.ConcurrentHashMap`.
+In particular the `getOrElseUpdate` method in `scala.collection.concurrent.Map` is not atomic (fixed in Scala 2.11.6, [SI-7943](https://issues.scala-lang.org/browse/SI-7943)).
+Since all the projects we work on require cross-building for both Scala 2.10 and Scala 2.11, `scala.collection.concurrent.Map` should be avoided.

 ### <a name='concurrency-sync-vs-map'>Explicit Synchronization vs Concurrent Collections</a>